lahman1/coder-cc/README.md

 ---

-**Note**: This is an independent implementation inspired by Claude Code.
+**Note**: LC-Coder is an independent local coding assistant.
 It is not affiliated with or endorsed by Anthropic.

-Last Updated: 2025-10-27
+Last Updated: 2025-10-29